 It is important to be wary of Police that convey to you that they you can simply complete the written notice instead of attending court.
 While technically true, it is not advisable.
 Not only does it reflect poorly on you but you can be convicted and sentenced in your absence with little chance to advocate your case.
 Read More >

-Home Detention for a use prohibited drug charge: Home detention is an alternative to full-time imprisonment.
+Home Detention for a use prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018 as a standalone order but may be imposed as a condition of an Intensive Corrections Order (ICO).
+Home detention is an alternative to full-time imprisonment.
 In effect the gaol sentence is served at your address rather than in a gaol.
 If you receive a sentence of home detention you will be strictly supervised and subject to electronic monitoring.
 Read more.

-Intensive corrections order for a use prohibited drug charge (ICO): This option has replaced periodic detention.
+Intensive Corrections Order (ICO) for a use prohibited drug charge: This option has replaced periodic detention.
 The court can order you to comply with a number of conditions, such as attending counselling or treatment, not consuming alcohol, complying with a curfew and performing community service.
 Read more.

-Suspended sentence for a use prohibited drug charge: This is a jail sentence that is suspended upon you entering into a good behaviour bond.
+Suspended Sentence for a use prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018.
+This is a jail sentence that is suspended upon you entering into a good behaviour bond.
 Provided the terms of the good behaviour bond are obeyed the jail sentence will not come into effect.
 A suspended sentence is only available for sentences of imprisonment of up to two years.
 Read more.

-Community service order for a use prohibited drug charge.
-(CSO): This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
+Community Service Order (CSO) for a use prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018 and replaced with a Community Corrections Order (CCO).
+This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
 In order to be eligible for a CSO you have to be assessed by an officer of the probation service as suitable to undertake the order.
 Read more.

-Good behaviour bond for a use prohibited drug charge: This is an order of the court that requires you to be of good behaviour for a specified period of time.
+Good Behaviour Bond for a use prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018 and replaced with a Community Corrections Order (CCO).
+This is an order of the court that requires you to be of good behaviour for a specified period of time.
 The court will impose conditions that you will have to obey during the term of the good behaviour bond.
 The maximum duration of a good behaviour bond is five years.
 Read more.

 Section 10 for a use prohibited drug charge: avoiding a criminal record.
 Normally, when you plead guilty to a criminal offence, the court imposes a penalty and records a conviction.
 If the court records a conviction, you will have a criminal record.
 However, if we can convince the court not to convict you, there will be no penalty of any type and no criminal record.
 In all criminal cases, the court has the discretion not to convict you, but to give you a Section 10 dismissal instead.
 Read more.